 5.14.
 In addition to the automatic actions, means should be provided to manually initiate a reactor trip and any other safety actions of the reactor protection system.
-Such manual actions should act as close as practicable to the final actuation devices (e.g. reactor trip breakers) rather than being an input to the reactor protection system logic.
+Such manual actions should act -as closeclosely as practicable to the final actuation devices (e.g. reactor trip breakers) rather than being an input to the reactor protection system logic.

 5.15.
 System functions that inhibit the tripping of the reactor protection system, including the means for activating and deactivating these functions, should be part of the reactor protection system.
 Sometimes, it is necessary to inhibit the actions of the reactor protection system to enable changes in reactor conditions.
 For example, the trips that limit reactor power during startup have to be inhibited at some point to enable power increase.
-Another example would be the necessity to inhibit certain actions in the case of pulsed operation of a research reactor.
-In this Safety Guide, such inhibit functions of the reactor protection system are called operational interlocks and are classified as components and/or functions of safety systems.
+Another example would be the necessity to inhibit functions of the reactor protection system are called operational interlocks and are classified as components and/or functions of safety systems.
 The reactor protection system should prevent the enabling of an operational interlock when the applicable enabling conditions are not met.
-If actions are inhibited and conditions change so that this is no longer permissible, the reactor protection system should automatically disable the operational interlock, or initiate appropriate protective actions.
-See also para.
-6.175 of SSR-3 [1].
+If actions are inhibited and conditions change so that this is no longer permissible, the reactor protection system should automatically disable the operational interlock3 or initiate appropriate protective actions.
+(See also para.
+6.175 of SSR-3 [1+.].)

 5.16.
-Where temporary connections of equipment are needed for periodic testing or calibration of the reactor protective system, the operator should be alerted by alarms and/or warning lights of the presence of the temporary connection and use of such equipment should be subject to appropriate interlocks or administrative controls to ensure it is removed after use.
+Where temporary connections of equipment are needed for periodic testing or calibration of the reactor protective system, the operator should be alerted by alarms and/or warning lights of the presence of the temporary connection, and use of such equipment should be subject to appropriate interlocks or administrative controls to ensure that it is removed after use.